iits-consulting/waf-cert-uploader/README.md

   ![create WAF](screenshots/create-waf-domain.png)
 - Add the new CNAME record to your DNS provider, so it points the WAF IP address, click *Next* and then *Finish*, a default WAF Policy will be created.
-- From the domains menu click on the name of your WAF domain and then copy the *Domain ID*.
-It is needed in the helm chart configuration.
+- In the domains menu click on the name of your WAF domain and then copy the *Domain ID*.<br />It is needed for the [certificate deployment](#deploy-a-certificate) step.

 ## Helm chart configuration